krishnakumardangi/pipe-MIPS32/README.md

 ## MIPS Instruction Encoding ##
 * All MIPS32 instructions can be classified into three groups in terms of instruction encoding.
 	- R-type (Register), I-type (Immediate), and J-type (Jump).
-	- In an instruc on encoding, the 32 bits of the instruction are divided into several fields of fixed widths.
+	- In an instruction encoding, the 32 bits of the instruction are divided into several fields of fixed widths.
 	- All instructions may not use all the fields.

 * Since the relative positions of some of the fields are same across instructions, instruction decoding becomes very simple.